ubidots/ubidots-arduino-gprs/README.rst

 Ubidots-Arduino-GPRS
 =====================

-Ubidots-Arduino-GPRS provides an example of sending data to Ubidots from the GPRS shield, which used the SIM900.
+Ubidots-Arduino-GPRS provides an example of sending data to Ubidots from the Arduino GPRS shield, which uses the SIM900.

 What you'll need:
 --------------